Course-Monster/Drools/Course Material/labs/README.md

 then life insurance amount = 5000000
 else
 life insurance amount = 5000000

 # Case 2 - Loan Application

 # Case 3 - ????

-## Comprehensive Guide for Drools Practical Scenarios
+## Comprehensive Guide for Practical Scenarios in Drools
 Welcome to the Drools Labs repository!
-This guide is designed to provide you with hands-on experience in implementing Drools rules for various real-world scenarios.
+This guide offers hands-on experience in implementing Drools rules across various real-world scenarios, providing you with practical insights and knowledge.

 ### Table of Contents